Foundation Degree in Applied Computing

 Develop in-demand computing skills across cyber security, data and AI, and software development to prepare for entry-level technology careers or further degree study.

-Delivered by Milton Keynes College Group in partnership with The Open University.
+Delivered by Milton Keynes College Group and validated by The Open University.

 Course overview